ReneNulschDE/mbapi2020/README.md

   Stop the engine of a car defined by a vin.

 * preheat_start:
   Start the preheating of a zero emission car defined by a vin.
-PIN required.

-* preheat_start:
+* preheat_stop:
   Stop the preheating of a zero emission car defined by a vin.
-PIN required.

 * sunroof_open:
   Open the sunroof of a car defined by a vin.
 PIN required.